rhaleblian/pirix/README.md

     startx

-We mentioned `.xsession` because some remote desktop mechanisms and display manager like `xrdp` will use that file instead.
+We mentioned `.xsession` because some remote desktop mechanisms and display managers like `xrdp` will use that file instead.
 Salient if you, say, want piRIX to be available from your login screen.

-## What Gets Installed?
+## What gets installed?

 Files will be installed to

     $HOME/.config/pirix

-Please check that this won't stomp anything you want to keep.

 ## Removal